jeidsath/marginalia/README.md

     - UTF-8 NFC Unicode
     - Use a Markdown-style syntax
 2. Because composing new texts is not a requirement, syntax for Marginalia is more exact than for Markdown
-3. Unlike Markdown, Marginalia documents must support footnotes and sidenotes &mdash; a difficulty for digital documents (see flow)
+3. Unlike Markdown, Marginalia documents must support footnotes and sidenotes &mdash; a difficulty for digital documents (see the discussion of flow at the tail of this document)
 4. We take advantage of Unicode to improve the presentation of text in source documents

 ## Syntax